Heck-Yea/MATH2800-Fall-2025/README.md

 # Overview

+AI WAS NOT USED IN ANY PORTION OF THIS REPOSITORY

 This repository contains all assignments from MATH2800 - Math Major Seminar.

 Nearly all of the work here is in LaTeX.